 All code, documentation, and calibration files will be put under configuration management at the SOC.
-Also, the necessary keywords shall be inserted into the Level 2 headers by the Level 2 pipeline code to specify the version of the code and data used to produce the Level 2 files.
-This ensures that data is traceable back to the correct code version.
+SOCINST-13 The necessary keywords shall be inserted into the Level 2 headers by the Level 2 pipeline code to specify the version of the code and data used to produce the Level 2 files.
+This method ensures that data is traceable back to the correct code version.

-In addition, the Level 2 pipeline code shall insert, using header keywords, the calibration files used and the versions thereof (if applicable).
+SOCINST-14 In addition, the Level 2 pipeline code shall insert, using header keywords, the calibration files used and the versions thereof (if applicable).